Into Digital Transformation

 Free and open materials

-Our series "Smart City - Smart Teaching" explores digital transformation as a topic in education in all ages and under a lifelong learning perspective.Our focus is set on learning for democratic citizenship and the necessary digital transformation competencies.
-They are published under a Creative Commons License CC BY SA 4.0.
+Our project explores digital transformation as a topic in education in all ages and under a lifelong learning perspective.Our focus is set on learning for democratic citizenship and the necessary digital transformation competencies.
+The materials are published under a Creative Commons License CC BY SA 4.0.

 Easy introductions into selected aspects of digitalisation

-For educators and teachers in different contexts of formal and non-formal education
+For educators or teachers in different contexts of education

 Work under Transformation